Gaz2600/ConcurrentLogin/README.md

   3. Cleanup process

 # 1. Creating a GPO for logon script
-"This step will cover the GPO part of this solution.
+This step will cover the GPO part of this solution.
 If you remember, we talked about creating a flag time for the first time the user gets authenticated.
 The best way to implement the creation of this flag file is through a group policy.
 This GPO will configure a logon script and using this script, each time the user logs on, it creates the flag file in user’s folder in file server.
 Before using the script you need to customize it for your environment.
 You need to change some part of the script to apply in your environment.
-The red parts in the scripts should be changed:" -Mahdi Tehrani
+The red parts in the scripts should be changed:

 In the LogonScript there are multiple variables you will need to modify to fit your environment.